India jeera, turmeric seen down; pepper up

-expected to open lower on Tuesday due to higher sowing in key
+expected to open weak on Wednesday due to rising sowing in top

 * In Gujarat, as on Nov.
 21, jeera was sown under 113,100